MohitPKohli/army-simulation/README.md

 ### Installation

 Download the repository locally into an environment with a correct Java version installed.
-The javadocs can be accessed [here](docs/).
+The javadocs can be accessed [here](docs/) once the code is downloaded locally.

 ## Program Execution